 Alternative: Hike to Capra Saddle (Saua Caprei)

-If ascending to Moldoveanu Peak is not your thing, but still want to go on a short hike in the area: head to Capra Saddle (Saua Caprei).
-After 30 minutes hike from Balea Lake, you will be rewarded with beautiful views of the lake and the valley.
+If your time allows you and you want to go on a short hike in the area: head to Capra Saddle (Saua Caprei).
+The 30 minutes hike from Balea Lake will bring you to a wonderful place, and you’ll be rewarded with beautiful views of the lake and the valley.
 On the high plateau, you will discover another beautiful lake, Capra Lake.
-This place is so beautiful and so silent, much different than the Balea Lake area.
+This place is so pretty and so silent, much different than the Balea Lake area.